feuersteiner/sv-marketing/readme.md

 - ✅ Breadcrumbs (with `SEO` ✨)
 - ✅ Page Layout
 - ✅ Page `SEO` (with `jsonLD` ✨)
-- 🚧 Blog Listing Page
+- ✅ Blog Listing Page
-- 🚧 Blog Post Page
+- ✅ Blog Post Page

 ## Usage

-Components use Svelte's runes mode and can be styled through CSS variables in your `+layout.svelte` file.
+Components use Svelte's runes mode and can be styled through CSS variables imported to your `+layout.svelte` file.

-## Status

-Currently in active development.
-Components are being added and refined regularly.

 ## CSS Variables